 Note Regarding Applicant Status

-There are three types of applicants.
-As you navigate the committee process, please follow the instructions specific to your applicant status.
+As you navigate the JHU Health Professions Committee Process, please follow the instructions specific to your applicant status.

 Committee Letter Transmission Deadlines

-We begin to transmit Committee Packets to the relevant centralized application services (AMCAS, AACOMAS, AADSAS, etc.) in mid-July.
-The deadlines by which the Pre-Professional Office will upload Committee Packets are as follows:
+- We begin to transmit Committee Letter packets to the relevant centralized application services (AMCAS, AACOMAS, AADSAS, etc.) in mid-July.

 The Office of Pre-Professional Programs and Advising offers advice, support, and feedback throughout the application process, and we strive to assist you to the best of our ability.
 Please remember, however, that we support approximately 350–400 applicants per year and ask for your patience and consideration during the application season.